ska-telescope/ska-src-chsrc-gitops/docs/procedures/services/alerting.md

 ![](../../images/alerting/prometheus-rule-alert.png)

 ### Alertmanager configuration
-When the alert is added to Prometheus you can set up routing for this alert in alertmanager.
+When the alert is added to Prometheus, you can set up routing for this alert in alertmanager.
 This is configured in the `alertmanager.config.route` section.
 The routing can route an alert that matches specific labels to a specific receiver.
 The receiver is set up in the `alertmanager.config.receivers` section.
 In the